 11. Since I am not a Taiwanese citizen, can you help me obtain a proper visa?

-AppWorks will closely track the government policies and provide adequate support as the policy changes.
+AppWorks will closely track government policies and provide adequate support as the policy evolves.

 12. Do I have to set up a company to join AppWorks Accelerator?